nrfconnect/sdk-nrf/doc/nrf/libraries/others/supl_os_client.rst

 The implementation is located in the :file:`samples/cellular/gnss/src/` directory.
 The various callback functions implemented in the SUPL client library and their purposes are listed below.

-A-GPS handler
+A-GNSS handler
-   Callback function to handle nRF assistance data types defined in `A-GPS data types <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrfxlib/nrf_modem/doc/api.html#a-gps-data-types>`_.
+   Callback function to handle nRF assistance data types defined in `A-GNSS data type enumerator <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrfxlib/nrf_modem/doc/api.html#a-gnss-data-type-enumerator>`_.
-   This callback writes the A-GPS data to the GNSS module.
+   This callback writes the A-GNSS data to the GNSS module.
-   The `LTE Positioning Protocol (LPP)`_ data contained within the SUPL payload is converted to nRF A-GPS data structures defined in :file:`nrf_modem_gnss.h` that can be written directly using the GNSS API.
+   The `LTE Positioning Protocol (LPP)`_ data contained within the SUPL payload is converted to nRF A-GNSS data structures defined in :file:`nrf_modem_gnss.h` that can be written directly using the GNSS API.

 SUPL logger
    Callback function to output the SUPL client library debug messages.